A View in the Dark: Broadcast

 "A View in the Dark" was first aired in the United States on ABC on January 19, 2016.

 Reception

 Ratings

 In the United States the episode received a 0.9/3 percent share among adults between the ages of 18 and 49, meaning that it was seen by 0.9 percent of all households, and 3 percent of all of those watching television at the time of the broadcast.
 It was watched by 3.18 million viewers.

 Critical response

 Eric Goldman of IGN refers to the Whitney as "a compelling character" and cites strong chemistry between Atwell and Austin.
 He particularly admires the ending, which he contrasts with the season's so far "farcical" tone.
-Amy Ratcliffe of The Nerdist says the show's principal character is "as fabulous and kick-ass as ever" and applauds the addition of Ana Jarvis.
+Amy Ratcliffe of Nerdist says the show's principal character is "as fabulous and kick-ass as ever" and applauds the addition of Ana Jarvis.